Day 1: Saturday

 Day 3: Monday

 The bus will pick us up and take us to the Dores Inn for lunch.
-After lunch we will return to the lodge, as later we will be entertained at the Highland Whisky Experience by host Davy Holt, a well-known folk singer and Bruce MacGregor, a world champion fiddle player.
+After lunch we will return to the lodge.
+There we will have an early dinner.
+After dinner we will head into Inverness to be entertained at the Highland Whisky Experience by host Davy Holt, a well-known folk singer, and Bruce MacGregor, a world champion fiddle player.
 Their Highland Malt Whisky Experience will take you on a journey, tasting some of the best malt whiskies the Scottish Highlands has to offer, whilst regaling you in the history, storytelling and music of the Scottish Highlands.
-We will then enjoy a three course dinner with drinks included at MacGregor's Bar and Restaurant before returning to the lodge.
+We will then return to the lodge.

 Day 4: Tuesday

-Breakfast will be served between 7.30 and 8.30am.
-Today is "Outlander Day" and there will be no walking.
-There is a video showing part of the Outlander Day further down the page.
+Today is "Outlander Day".
+There is a video about part of the day further down this page.

 We call this day "Outlander Day" because we will be visiting a lot of places made famous by the television series Outlander, adapted from the Outlander novels of Diana Gabaldon.
 Our first stop will be Culloden Battlefield, and the excellent visitor centre housing an exhibition that traces the story of the Jacobites and features a 360 degree reconstruction of the battle.